instructure/tf_versioned_lambda/README.md

 run that creates, deploys, and updates your lambas, which is much better than seperate steps of building and deploying.

-Since it uses docker to build your code, it also builds binary modules properly regardless of environments
+Since it uses docker to build your code, it also builds binary modules (in nodejs) properly regardless of build environment (such as OSX)

 ## Example
+Here is an example for the nodejs module
 ```
 resource "aws_iam_role" "my_lambda_role" {
   name = "my_lambda_role"